 \subsection{Maximum causal entropy IRL}

-Maximum causal entropy inverse reinforcement learning~\citep{ziebart2008maximum,ziebart2010modeling} seeks to recover a reward function \( r(s, s') \) that both explains expert behavior under a policy \( \pi_E \) and promotes maximum causal entropy in the learned policy.
-This objective is formalized as:
+Maximum causal entropy inverse reinforcement learning~\citep{ziebart2008maximum,ziebart2010modeling} aims to recover a reward function \( r(s, s') \) that both characterizes expert behavior under a policy \( \pi_E \) and maximizes the causal entropy of the learned policy.
+This objective is formalized as follows:

-where \( \mathcal{H}(\pi) \) denotes the causal entropy of the policy \( \pi \), consistent with its definition in Equation~(\ref{eq:equiva}).
-In our approach, we adapt this framework to infer an edge-level reward function \( R_E: E \rightarrow \mathbb{R} \) that reflects the expert policy's preferences for allocating attention across specific edges in the graph.
+where \( \mathcal{H}(\pi) \) denotes the causal entropy of policy \( \pi \), consistent with the definition in Equation~\eqref{eq:equiva}.
+In our framework, we adapt this objective to infer an edge-level reward function \( R_E: E \rightarrow \mathbb{R} \) that reflects the expert policy's preferences for specific transitions within the graph.